Ignacio Comonfort: Leadup to the War of Reform

-The revolts united congress behind the president and acquiesced to Comonfort's request for emergency powers, granting him a vote of confidence joined in even by the progressive hardliners whom Comonfort had previously clashed with.
+The revolts united Congress behind the president and acquiesced to Comonfort's request for emergency powers, granting him a vote of confidence joined in even by the progressive hardliners whom Comonfort had previously clashed with.
 A commission was named to negotiate with Vidaurri's government in Nuevo León.

 Forces were dispatched against Puebla led by General Tomas Moreno, and reinforced with troops from Tlaxcala until the total forces amounted to over 4,000 men under General Traconis, Felix Zuloaga, Trias, and Emilio Langberg.
-The plan of operations was to capture not destroy the rebels, and they only numbered 200, but they made an unexpected defense, sustained by a belief that sympathetic movements were breaking out all over the country, which they did to a limited extent.
+Operations planned to capture not destroy the rebels, and they only numbered 200, but they made an unexpected defense, sustained by a belief that sympathetic movements were breaking out all over the country, which they did to a limited extent.
 The besieged conservatives finally surrendered on November 29, though Miramon and Orihuela managed to escape.

-A ministerial crisis led to the appointment of a new ministry, more moderate at whose head was the Minister of Relations Sebastian Lerdo de Tejada.
-Angonio Garcia was made Minister of Justice, Amarcelino Castaneda was made Minister of Government and was shortly succeeded by Jesus Teran.
+A ministerial crisis led to the appointment of a new ministry, more moderate whose head was the Minister of Relations, Sebastian Lerdo de Tejada.
+Angonio Garcia was made Minister of Justice, and Amarcelino Castaneda was made Minister of Government and was shortly succeeded by Jesus Teran.
 Comonfort vacillated back and forth between the moderate party and the radical party wondering if it was prudent or not in carrying out all of the constitution's unprecedented reforms.

 The opposition press now began to advocate that Comonfort continue ruling with extraordinary powers rather than allow the constitution to come into force, though the majority of the liberals did not take seriously the notion that Comonfort would join such a scheme.

-The government's problems were now complicated by the Spanish refusal to accept the Mexican plenipotentiary La Fragua, and made suggestions that the Spanish government intended to interfere in Mexico.
+The government's problems were now complicated by the Spanish refusal to accept the Mexican plenipotentiary La Fragua and made suggestions that the Spanish government intended to interfere in Mexico.
 A minor war scare flared up and applications to join the national guard surged.

-Another ministerial crisis on 15 September led to the entire cabinet to resign and the ministries to be left in charge of the chief clerks.
+Another ministerial crisis on 15 September led to the entire cabinet resigning and the ministries being left in charge of the chief clerks.
 Comonfort's emergency powers had now ended, a newly elected congress was not yet meeting, and the country was rife with insurrections.
 Businesses in the capital closed up and troops patrolled the streets.

 Congress was installed on 8 October and Comonfort soon requested emergency powers to deal with the insurgencies.
-Congress denied the request, many of the deputies disagreeing that the situation demanded it.
+Congress denied the request, and many of the deputies disagreed that the situation demanded it.
 Comonfort remained determined to seek the necessary executive powers.
 Congress conceded by granting emergency powers to the state governors and on 3 November suspended certain articles of the constitution impeding Comonfort's ability to suppress rebellion: namely those on freedom of speech, assembly, bearing arms, and due process.
 Congress meanwhile counted the votes for the presidential elections which had been held earlier in the year, with Comonfort receiving a majority.
 Comonfort officially assumed the executive on 1 December 1857.
 In his inaugural address, he asked the representatives to amend the constitution, insisting that he had a respectful record of supporting liberal causes.